haziqmalikssh/fpga_Projects/General-Purpose Processor/README.md

-# RISC-V FPGA Microcoded Function Unit
+# RISC-V FPGA General Purpose Processor Unit

 This repository contains the hardware design for a **microcoded function unit**, likely an **Arithmetic Logic Unit (ALU)**, implemented as part of a **RISC-V** processor on an **FPGA**.